 But I am here to tell you that this beautiful city, in Croatia’s coastal northwest, has lots to offer.
 If you’re looking for somewhere that offers sun, sea, great days out and places to explore, you’re in the right place.

 Here are just 9 reasons why Pula and Istria are worth visiting on your next summer getaway…

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.

 1. Visit Roman Ruins and Historic Buildings

-There are so many things to do in Pula itself before even considering venturing slightly outside the city limits!
-Pula is full of ancient Roman history, the legacy of which is visible across the city.
+There are so many things to do in Pula itself before even considering venturing slightly outside the city limits.
+And although Pula isn’t the largest city, it is full of ancient Roman historical sites.

 Rome Pula, live as the Romans do